kevindharmawan/golang-gin-boilerplate/README.md

 You can rename the project by replacing all "boilerplate" to your new project name in every file.

 To start the project, you need to make sure that you have Go (Golang) and Docker installed.
-Then you can run these commands to install Golang dependency:
+Then you can run this commands to install Golang dependency:

 ```
 go get